CMB spectroscopy at third-order in cosmological perturbations: Solving the Boltzmann equations

-where this approximation is valid if $|\mathbf k|$ is much smaller than $|\mathbf k_{1,2}|$, the Fourier momenta in the convolutions of $\Theta^2_2$ and $\Theta^2_{1g}$.
+where this approximation is valid if $|\mathbf k|$ is much smaller than $|\mathbf k_{1,2}|$, which are the Fourier momenta in the convolutions of $\Theta^2_2$ and $\Theta^2_{1g}$.
 The relation between these momenta is depicted in the left panel of Fig.~\ref{shape}.
-The transfer function of $y$ can be obtained by solving the following hierarchy equation without the source:
+The transfer function of $y$ is obtained by solving the following hierarchy equation without the source:

-Up to $l=2$, Eqs.~(\ref{coltemplin}), (\ref{kmono}), (\ref{localy}) and (\ref{stat:yzeta}) yield
+Up to $l=2$, Eqs.~(\ref{coltemplin}), (\ref{kmono}) and (\ref{localy}) yield

-Thus, gauge invariant variables like shear and heat conduction produce $\kappa$.
-Fig.~\ref{transfer} shows time evolution of $\Theta_{2}$, $\Theta_{1g}$, $y_{1}$ and $y_{2}$ calculated by modifying the cosmic linear anisotropy solving system (\texttt{CLASS})~\cite{Blas:2011rf}.
-The $y$-distortions are erased in the earlier epoch when the universe is in kinetic equilibrium since they are converted into the $\mu$-distortion.
-We similarly account for such a thermalization effect for the $\kappa$-distortion by inserting $J_{y}=(1+\left[(1+z)/(6\times 10^{4})\right]^{2.58})^{-1}$ into Eq.~(\ref{kmonotransf}), assuming the same discussions for the $y$-distortions~\cite{Chluba:2013vsa}.
+Thus, gauge invariant variables like shear and heat conduction produce $\bar \kappa$.
+Fig.~\ref{transfer} shows time evolution of $\Theta_{2}$, $\Theta_{1g}$, $y_{1}$ and $y_{2}$ calculated by modifying the cosmic linear anisotropy solving system (\texttt{CLASS})~\cite{Blas:2011rf}. $y$ is erased in the earlier epoch when the universe is in kinetic equilibrium since they are converted into $\mu$.
+We similarly account for such a thermalization effect for $\kappa$ by inserting

+into Eq.~(\ref{kmonotransf}), assuming the same discussions for $y$~\cite{Chluba:2013vsa}.
 Then, we numerically integrate Eq.~(\ref{kmonotransf}).
 Fig.~\ref{kwindowplot} shows the estimation of the second line of Eq.~(\ref{kmonotransf}).
-Though the Fourier space window function for the $y$-distortion picks modes on $k\, {\rm Mpc}\lesssim 10^{2}$ up~\cite{Chluba:2012we}, the contribution to the $\kappa$-distortion only comes from the modes on $k$Mpc$<$0.5.
+Though the Fourier space window function for $y$ picks modes on $k\, {\rm Mpc}\lesssim 10^{2}$ up~\cite{Chluba:2012we}, the contribution to $\kappa$ only comes from the modes on $k$Mpc$<$0.5.
 This is because the phase discrepancy between $\Theta$ and $y$ cancels most of the energy injection.
 Still, integration between $0.01<k\, {\rm Mpc}<0.5$ results in non zero value